 Build Your DXP focuses on the second form of DXPs, the modular approach where companies are free to choose the services that work for them, rather than have monolithic suites bend them to their will.

-The emergence of DXPs coincide with the rise of utilizing a new architecture designed around microservices and APIs, that reduce the unnecessary IT complexity that most organisations were known for.
+The emergence of DXPs coincides with the rise of utilizing a new architecture designed around microservices and APIs, that reduces the unnecessary IT complexity that most organizations were known for.

 The goal of setting out to create Build Your DXP was to provide an objective landscape of services that follow certain guidelines: